ajithSSin/HyperledgerFabrics/README.md

 docker ps -a
 ```

-You should no longer see the Fabric network containers running.
+ There should no longer see the Fabric network containers running.

 ### Note

-If you want to completely clean up generated artifacts and Docker volumes, refer to the Hyperledger Fabric test network cleanup options before restarting the network.
+For completely generated artifacts and Docker volumes, refer to the Hyperledger Fabric test network cleanup options before restarting the network.